 Most chemists at all levels are hired to work in the chemical industry either as chemists working in the plant or on the bench or as technically knowledgeable people who work in the business side of the company.
 These careers offer a wide variety of paths for both entry and advancement.

 The second major option for people with degrees in chemistry is as teachers of chemistry at the high school, community college, college, or university level.
 Most of these positions will require some graduate study in chemistry.

 In research labs and regulatory agencies, federal, state, and local governments offer a variety of opportunities for students with chemistry degrees.

 Not every student who earns a chemistry degree ends up as a chemist or chemistry teacher.
 An undergraduate degree in chemistry opens a whole host of opportunities in fields as varied as medicine, law, business, and science.
 Some of these jobs can be obtained with a BS degree, while others may require additional training in fields other than chemistry.

 Graduate Study in Chemistry

 Many careers in chemistry require, or offer more opportunity, with advanced degrees (MS or PhD).
-Students who complete the BS degree in chemistry or biochemistry are prepared for admission to graduate programs in chemistry, microbiology, biochemistry, and other related fields.
+Students who complete the BS degree in chemistry or biochemistry are prepared for admission to graduate programs in chemistry, microbiology, biochemistry, and related fields.
 Because of the shortage of American students pursuing advanced degrees in science, there are numerous opportunities for students to attend graduate school.
-The best part is that graduate students in the sciences typically receive a stipend, which will range from $20,000-30,000 a year.
-In addition, most departments will waive tuition and most fees to graduate students.
+The best part is that graduate students in the sciences typically receive a stipend, which will range from $20,000 to 30,000 a year.
+In addition, most departments will waive tuition and most fees for graduate students.
 The stipends and tuition waivers are offered in exchange for students working as teaching assistants or research assistants.

 Graduate Study in Other Fields